imnapo/react-native-cn-quill/README.md

 # react-native-cn-quill

 react-native-cn-quill is a rich-text editor for react-native.
-We've developed this library on top of Quill Api.
+We've created this library on top of Quill Api.
+While developing this package with have few things in our mind:
+- This package should be easy to use.
+- It should be as customizable as possible.
+- It should deliver most of Quill Api

 <img src="./images/quill-editor.jpeg" width="50%">